Does Obesity Cause Asthma?

 - Researchers from Kaiser Permanente, Massachusetts General Hospital and Harvard Medical School, learned that obese asthmatics are five times more likely to be hospitalized for asthma, have a lower quality of life, and have worse asthma control as compared to those with asthma at a normal weight.

 - According to a study released in 2007 by researchers at Emory Crawford Long Hospital, obese asthmatics are more likely to have persistent or severe asthma.

 - This 2005 study by experts at the Harvard School of Public Health notes that 75 percent of emergency room visits are among asthmatics that are obese.

 - Researchers also found obesity to make asthma medicines work less well, and in some cases require higher doses than normally recommended.

-Surely a sedentary life from a lifetime of hardluck asthma can cause obesity.
-Yet the evidence appears to be overwhelming that obesity can cause asthma too.
-With the rising obesity rates of late, this may be something to be concerned about.
+Surely a sedentary life from a lifetime of hardluck asthma may cause obesity.
+Yet the evidence appears to be overwhelming that obesity may cause asthma too.
+With the rising obesity rates of late, this is surely something to be concerned about.

 Regardless, the link between obesity and asthma is all the more reason to eat a healthy diet and exercise -- especially if you have asthma.